-Clinic sites can be terminated from the TVFC/ASN Programs for continued non-compliance with program requirements.
-A TVFC/ASN signing clinician may be terminated for instances of fraud and abuse as described below.
+Clinic sites can be terminated from the TVFC/ASN programs for continued non-compliance with program requirements.
+A TVFC/ASN program signing clinician may be terminated for instances of fraud and abuse as described below.

-An official notice of termination is sent as a signed letter from the DSHS Immunization Section Director.
-Terminated sites and/or clinicians are removed from the program for a period of at least one (1) year.

-Those seeking re-enrollment following termination must seek approval from the DSHS Immunization Section's Vaccine Operations Group (VOG) Managers who will consult with the DSHS Immunization Section Director, the PHR, and the RE.
+- An official notice of termination is sent as a signed letter from the DSHS Immunization program Director.
+Terminated sites and/or clinicians are removed from the program for a period of at least one year. - Those seeking re-enrollment following termination must seek approval from the DSHS Immunization program's Vaccine Operations Group (VOG) Managers who will consult with the DSHS Immunization program Director, the PHR, and the RE.